Giving to the Graduate School

 Support Graduate School programs and initiatives

 Commitments such as yours have become essential to our ability to take a leadership role in graduate education, research, and outreach.
-At Virginia Tech, we are fortunate to have some of the country’s finest graduate students in our student body, and your outstanding commitment to their development is genuinely appreciated.
+At Virginia Tech, we are fortunate to have some of the country’s finest graduate students, and your outstanding commitment to their development is genuinely appreciated.
 On behalf of those graduate students who will benefit from your philanthropy, we appreciate your investment in the Graduate School and helping us strengthen graduate education at Virginia Tech for many years to come.

 Dr. Karen P. DePauw